What are Smart Whiteboards & How Do They Work? | Vibe

 The Flip’s most visible feature (and the one that gives it its name) is that its 55-inch screen can pivot on its stand (sold separately), going from horizontal to vertical in an instant.

-A relative newcomer to the space, the Vibe smart board was designed from scratch by an independent technology company to fill a gap left behind by Samsung, Microsoft, and Google.
+A relative newcomer to the space, the Vibe Board was designed from scratch by an independent technology company to fill a gap left behind by Samsung, Microsoft, and Google.
 Its competitors have similar capabilities, with manufacturer-agnostic app integrations and a more competitive price tag to boot.

 Vibe users can whiteboard their ideation/collaboration sessions while sharing the screen via video conference applications (like Zoom, GoToMeeting, and Skype).
 Vibe also supports screencasting from computers and mobile devices to the board, regardless of the device manufacturer.